MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 ```

 ### -AllowCallRedirect
 Setting this parameter provides the ability to configure call redirection capabilities on Teams Phones.

+Valid options are:
-The valid options are: Enabled, Disabled, and UserOverride.
-When set to Enabled users will have the ability to redirect received calls.
-However, when set to Disabled the user will not have such ability.
-Note: The UserOverride option is not available for use.
+- Enabled: When set to Enabled users will have the ability to redirect received calls.
+- Disabled: When set to Disabled the user will not have such ability.
+- UserOverride: The UserOverride option is not available for use.
 There's no UX implemented for its management.

 ```yaml
 Type: String